Delaware · Child Support

 Child Support in Delaware

 How much is child support in Delaware?
-Delaware uses the Melson Formula — one of only three states to do so.
-Under Del.
+Delaware child support uses the Melson formula — the delaware child support formula is one of only three states to use this approach.
+Under [Del.

 Code Ann. tit.

-13, § 514, the court first sets aside a self-support reserve for each parent, then calculates the child's basic needs from remaining income, then applies a Standard of Living Adjustment (SOLA).
-A non-custodial parent earning $4,500/month net with a self-support reserve of approximately $900/month would have $3,600 available income before calculating basic support.
+13, § 514](https://delcode.delaware.gov/title13/c005/sc02/), the Delaware Family Court first sets aside a self-support reserve for each parent, then calculates the primary support obligation for the child from remaining income, then applies a Standard of Living Adjustment (SOLA).
+A parent earning $4,500/month net income with a self-support reserve of approximately $900/month would have $3,600 available income before calculating the child support amount.

 When does child support end in Delaware?
 Under Del.
 Code Ann.

-If the child is still enrolled full-time in secondary school at 18, support may continue until graduation.
-Delaware courts can order support for a child attending college under appropriate circumstances, particularly when the parents can afford it and the child demonstrates academic ability.
+If the child is still enrolled full-time in secondary school at 18, child support payments may continue until graduation.
+Delaware courts — specifically the Delaware Family Court — can order child support for a child attending college when circumstances warrant it.

 Delaware Child Support Guidelines